-Always imaginative, I am equally captivated by larger-than-life contemporary art as the delicate pink peonies in our garden.
-Each neighboring detail has meaning – color, texture, the mix of elements.
-Inspiration can be found everywhere, and I always use it creatively in beads I shape, articles I write, food I prepare.
-As a designer, I am always creating.
-Everything talks to me.
-Yes, that’s exactly it, Donna!
+Always imaginative, she is equally captivated by larger-than-life contemporary art as the delicate pink peonies in her garden.
+She sees the meaning in each neighboring detail – color, texture, the mix of elements.
+Inspiration is found everywhere; she uses it creatively from beads she lampworks to articles she writes.
+As a designer, she is always creating.
+Everything speaks to her.

-Jewelry is like life, all about balance.
+Sonya believes jewelry is like life – all about balance.
 It is an ongoing lesson, discovering new combinations that work effortlessly, others requiring time and patience to get just right.
-Blurring distinction between current and classic, my aim is to keep work fresh and on trend, wearable, and artfully combined.
-My favorite piece is always the one just finished.
-Constantly refining my skills, I study new techniques and test uncommon materials to mix it up, adding creative spirit.
+She aims to blur the distinction between current and classic, to keep jewelry fresh and on-trend, wearable, and artfully combined.
+Her favorite piece is always the one just finished.
+Constantly refining her skills, she studies new techniques and tests original materials to mix it up, adding creative spirit.

-I’ve always drawn pretty pictures.
-My kindergarten teacher predicted I would “do well in an artistic field” as an adult.
-At fourteen, A Midsummer Night’s Dream became reality when asked to sketch and create all the costumes for a children’s production of the Shakespeare classic.
-A bit daunting was the task, not because I lacked confidence, but at the time I didn’t own a sewing machine.
-Good thing I knew how to thread a needle.
+She has always drawn pretty pictures.
+Her kindergarten teacher predicted she would “do well in an artistic field” as an adult.
+At fourteen, A Midsummer Night’s Dream became a reality when asked to sketch and create all the costumes for a children’s production of the Shakespeare classic.
+A bit daunting was the task, not because she lacked confidence, but at the time, she didn’t own a sewing machine.
+It was a good thing she knew how to thread a needle.

-Four years at New York’s Fashion Institute of Technology and two degrees later, knitwear became a cozy niche for twenty five years, designing for Catharine Lover, Carlos Arias, and the Anne Klein license under Colette Mordo.
+Four years at New York’s Fashion Institute of Technology, graduating with high honors and two degrees, knitwear became her cozy niche, designing for Catharine Lover, Carlos Arias, and the Anne Klein license under Colette Mordo.
 Her designs have been featured numerous times in WWD, Saks, and Neiman Marcus.

 Melting rods of colored glass, twisting, blending, dotting, and swirling the colors to create unique novelties is very meditative.